 Similarly, remove the wings and cut in half if too big.

 Slice the breast meat from one half then repeat with the other.

 Q Help!
 I need inspiration.
 What will I do with all the leftover turkey?!!!

 A Before you get too bored with turkey, don’t try to disguise it too much and just serve it with salad and pickles or in sandwiches.
-Once you tire of that, check out our Leftovers section, where you’ll find lots of helpful recipes.
+Once you tire of that, check out our What's Left recipes

 Q I’m catering for 10 hungry relatives this year.
 How do I know what size turkey to buy?

-A Delia loves Kelly free-range turkeys, which are for sale on the website (order by 14 December to guarantee delivery in time for Christmas) in the following size bands:
+A Delia loves Kelly free-range turkeys, which are for sale on the website in the following size bands:

 Small, 4kg, serves about 6-8 people

 Large, 8kg, serves about 12-16 people